Horoscope Today, August 26: Check Tarot Readings For Your Zodiac

 5. LEO (July 23 - Aug.
 22)

 Tarot Card – Knight of swords – Hey control your temper today.
-Don’t get angry it will affect your health and work.
-Don’t take any major decisions today.
-Avoid travel to distant places.
+Don’t be hyper it will effect your health and work.
+Don’t take any major decision today.
+Avoid travel to distance places.

 Lucky Color – White